kuhgeork/COVID19_detection_using_Deep_Learning/README.md

 All weights are initialized from ImageNet dataset.
 Finally, the CNN models are ensembled with weights chosen corresponding to the validation accuracies from the 4 models.
 ## Pre-Trained Models
-The pretrained models can be found at https://drive.google.com/drive/folders/1C2yBVH7eJ1odrAlDy1GoAm7m5xx-UWQb?usp=sharing
+The pretrained models can be found at https://drive.google.com/drive/folders/1C2yBVH7eJ1odrAlDy1GoAm7m5xx-UWQb?usp=sharing.
+The pretrained model weights can also be found separately at https://drive.google.com/drive/folders/1uJeiCIaUjWcjxyklSMTFvArm9aJN9vhK?usp=sharing.
 ## Web App
-We are also planning to create a web application where in a user can upload his chest x-ray and our model will predict whether the user is healthy, has COVID is suffering from Pneumonia.
-This is still under development and will be available for the public soon enough.
-Stay tuned for updates on this github repository.
+We have also developed a web app running on localhost as well.
+The web app takes a chest X-ray image and our model invoked in the backend predicts whether the person has covid, pneumonia or is a healthy patient.
+The resources for the web app can be found at https://drive.google.com/drive/folders/1KnZFQEGmBGpQOPzw_jmaPnN3fzNzckp7?usp=sharing.
 ## References

 ```bibtex